mattclifford1/IQM-Vis/docs/getting_started.rst

     conda create -n IQM_Vis python=3.9 -y
     conda activate IQM_Vis

+If you have a GPU and would like to use CUDA then at this point head over to the pytorch website and download the relevent packages e.g.

+If you don't have a GPU then you can skip this step.

+..  code-block:: bash

+    conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia

-Then install IQM-Vis from the PyPi index:
+Now we can install IQM-Vis from the PyPi index:

 ..  code-block:: bash